Research Service and Fee Schedule

 Researchers wanting copies of documents for research purposes may request paper or digital copies to be made by the Museum Archives’ staff, or use their own digital device (camera, smartphone, tablet, etc.) to photograph documents provided no flash is used.
 Researchers who wish to use their own devices must first receive permission from a staff member.
 The Museum Archives reserves the right to refuse reproduction requests which may threaten the preservation of the documents.

 - Photocopies for research - $0.50 per page

-Requests for permission to publish are to be submitted to the Archives by mail or email.
-The applicant must specify the title of the piece, publisher, intended print run and publication date.
+The applicant must specify the title of the piece, author, publisher, intended print run and publication date.
 The fees and permission are granted for one-time, non-exclusive use.
 Additional printings such as electronic formats, international editions or book clubs, require further permissions and fees.
 The permission to publish is not effective until the applicant receives, signs, and returns the permission contract.